elseorand/WYSIWYG_HTML/README.md

 ## Copy, Cut And Paste<a id="sec-1-4"></a>

-The borders of copyed or cut elements become dotted and green, blue.
+The border of copyed or cut elements become dotted and green, blue.
 Their children become transparent.
          You cau select some elements.

 ### the way of copying or cutting<a id="sec-1-4-1"></a>